onyxrev/muesli/README.md

   => {:created_at => Tue, 10 February 2014 16:42:40 UTC +00:00, :codename => "Whisper Smileface", :crush_name => "Steve Buscemi", :favorite_candy => "Macaroon"}
 ```

+I do recommend that you keep your serializers simple and flat.
+If you need nested structures or if your serializer is getting big - break it out into smaller serializers and delegate to them.

 ## Custom Attribute Serializers